Highly symmetric fundamental domains for lattices in R^2 and R^3: Conclusions and Outlook

 \subsection{Fractal Dimension.}

-The fundamental cells $F_{\square}$ of the square lattice, $F_{\triangle}$ of the hexagonal lattice and those of the rectangular lattices with incommensurate basis lengths are of fractal appearance.
-It might be possible to compute the Hausdorff dimensions of the boundaries of these cells, as well as other fractal dimensions, like the box-counting dimension or the affinity dimension \cite{fal}, see also \cite{sing} and references therein.
+The fundamental domains $F_{\square}$ of the square lattice, $F_{\triangle}$ of the hexagonal lattice and those of the rectangular lattices with incommensurate basis lengths are of fractal appearance.
+It might be possible to compute the Hausdorff dimensions of the boundaries of these fundamental domains, as well as other fractal dimensions, like the box-counting dimension or the affinity dimension \cite{fal}, see also \cite{sing} and references therein.
 The two latter dimensions are particularly easy to compute if one finds an iterated function system (IFS) generating the fractal under consideration, see \cite{sing}.
-Up to the knowledge of the author, no IFS for $F_{\square}$ or $F_{\triangle}$ or the fundamental cells of rectangular lattices are known yet.
+Up to the knowledge of the authors, no IFS for $F_{\square}$ or $F_{\triangle}$ or the fundamental domains of rectangular lattices are known yet.